ankit7anku/Stock-Market-Real-Time-Project-Kafka/README.md

 # Stock-Market-Real-Time-Project-Kafka(Data Engineering)

 ## Overview
-This project involves implementing a comprehensive end-to-end data engineering solution for real-time stock market data using Kafka.
+This project uses Kafka to implement a comprehensive end-to-end data engineering solution for real-time stock market data.
 The architecture incorporates various technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.
+Building a real-time stock market data engineering project using Kafka involves designing a system to ingest, process, and analyze stock market data in real-time.
+Apache Kafka, a distributed streaming platform, can be a key component in handling the data streaming aspect of this project.
+Here's a high-level overview of how you could approach this project

 ## Project Architecture
 ![Architecture-StkMkt](https://github.com/ankit7anku/Stock-Market-Real-Time-Project-Kafka/assets/44068350/b340e580-5e66-4e6f-9371-6cb6db8a188f)